Corum (watchmakers): Bubble

+Created by the owner of the brand at the time, Severin Wunderman, the Bubble had an unusual huge sapphire glass face.
+The line was available in three sizes - mini, midsize and XXL.
+It was produced from the beginning of the 2000s to the end of the decade.
+In 2015 this line was reintroduced with different materials.

-The XXL has had over ten different limited editions, rare and highly sought after.
-Among them are Lucifer, Baron Samedi, Bats, Joker, Royal Flush, etc.
+The XXL had limited edition versions including Lucifer, Baron Samedi, Bats, Joker and Royal Flush.

 Buckingham

 Released in the 1960s, the model is still produced.
-Part of the "dress" line of the brand, the model currently features a square 37mm x 37mm case, equipped with either an alligator leather strap or stainless steel Corum-branded mesh, integrated into the case.
+Part of the "dress" line of the brand, the model currently features a square 37mm x 37mm case, equipped with either an alligator leather strap or stainless steel Corum-branded mesh integrated into the case.
 The model is available with either a quartz movement or a manually-wound ETA (Peseux) 7001 movement.
 Some older models are available with automatic movements.
 Dials use index markers or English/French wording.

 Romulus

 Created in 1966, the Corum Romulus was the first Corum watch to display the hour numerals on the bezel.
 It sports a sapphire case back engraved with a laurel crown in honor of Romulus, the founder of ancient Rome.
 It is available in stainless steel, white or yellow gold and a dual time version in either yellow or white gold.
 The modern models are available in 40 mm or, more recently, 42 mm cases and leather straps or steel bracelets.